vinodsowdagar/LokiCheckout_MultiSafepay/README.md

 # LokiCheckout_MultiSafepay

-**This is an add-on package to the LokiCheckout.
-It is only a dummy to kickstart new modules easily.**
+**This Magento 2 module is an add-on package to the LokiCheckout.
+It integrates the MultiSafepay modules into the LokiCheckout.**

 ## Installation
-Install this package via composer (assuming you have setup the `composer.yireo.com` repository correctly already):
+Install this package via composer:
 ```bash
 composer require loki-checkout/magento2-multi-safepay
 ```